 2. Don’t blame it on the resin.

-As hard as it is to hear this, the reason you have a resin disaster on your table is almost always from operator error.
+As hard as it is to hear this, the reason you have a resin disaster on your hands is almost always from operator error.
 Unfortunately, resin is not very forgiving of mistakes.
 I’ve learned the hard way that improper techniques can result in a mess.

 3. Keep a journal.